 The Show Must Go Online

 This online project was created by actor-writer-filmmaker Robert Myles in less than a week in response to COVID-19, as a source of comfort for those in hardship and isolation.
-You can either tune in for the live streams every Wednesday or watch recordings anytime after.
-Our very own Front of House Manager and YSW alumni Matthew Rhodes played Chiron in Titus Andronicus and Swing in The Merry Wives of Windsor.
+Recorded live and available for viewing anytime.

-WHAT: Weekly live readings of the Complete Plays of Shakespeare by a global cast, including professionals and amateurs, presented in the order they are believed to have been written.
+WHAT: Readings of the Complete Plays of Shakespeare by a global cast, including professionals and amateurs, presented in the order they are believed to have been written.

 Watch actors and fans perform Shakespeare from their living rooms—each performing a one-minute segment to complete a whole play!
 We love these videos because they show everyone getting creative from the confinements of home.